KKetter/CodeChallenge-Repo/otherReadMes/README.LinkedList.md

 * Add a method named .insertBefore(value, newVal) which add a new node with the given newValue immediately before the first value node
 * Add a method named .insertBefore(value, newVal) which add a new node with the given newValue immediately before the first value node
 ***
+* Write a method for the Linked List class which takes a number, k, as a parameter.
+Return the node’s value that is k from the end of the linked list.
+You have access to the Node class and all the properties on the Linked List class as well as the methods created in previous challenges.
+***
 ## Approach

 Time: O(1);